Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 This migration should be done with no noticeable impact for most applications, but we recommend that you monitor them closely throughout the process.

-As a reminder, if you decide to switch to the managedPublic VCF as-a-Service on OVHcloud offer, the new prices will not be applied to your existing servers/hosts.
+As a reminder, if you decide to switch to the Public VCF as-a-Service on OVHcloud offer, the new prices will not be applied to your existing servers/hosts.
 We will cover the increase of licensing prices until the migration is complete.

 ### Step 1 - Before migration (mandatory)